Best Snowshoes of 2024/25

 Despite being one of the most expensive pairs on the market, these mountain snowshoes simply couldn’t be ignored.
 Updates to the model make this our favorite technical lifetime snowshoes, made even better with a more comfortable and intuitive binding.

-Man in Lightning Ascent snowshoeing past Crate Lake
+Man in Lightning Ascent snowshoeing past Crater Lake

 The MSR Lightning Ascent has multiple sizes for both men and women.
 Photo by Kate Hoch